 You can always trust Outerknown, the brand from world champion surfer Kelly Slater, to deliver great quality clothing pieces that are both sustainable and stylish.
 Outerknown's polos benefit from heavyweight hemp and organic cotton, making them lightweight, durable and ultimately, comfortable.

 Lululemon is a Canadian brand practically synonymous with active wear.
 But while it may have a strong presence in the world of gym and yoga, the company's clothing can also be worn on a more casual basis, with many of its pieces benefitting from sports-orientated technologies.
-This Evolution polo for example features Silverescent technology, which has been developed to prevent odour build up, leaving you smelling fresh.
+This Evolution polo for example features Silverescent technology, which has been developed to prevent odour build up, leaving you smelling fresh and feeling cool.

 J. Crew is an American fashion brand with heavy ties to the 'preppy' look championed by Ivy League Universities.
 And what to top-performing students like to wear?
 Polo shirts.
 It's with this in mind that J. Crew's polos are made to perfection, using high-quality materials and produced in slim-fitting cuts that hug you in all the right places.
 With multiple colours to choose from too, you can easily stock up on a decent selection of fine-looking polos.